rodlie/animsvg/README.md

 A new stable branch is cut from `main` on each `X` or `Y` release and is maintained until a new stable branch is created.
 Patch (`Z`) releases comes from the parent stable branch (`vX.Y`).

-Critical fixes to `main` will be backported to active stable branches when possible (and within reason).
+Important fixes added to `main` will be backported to active stable branches when possible (and within reason).

 ## Build